 But what about the adults?
 Did they too embark on the roller coasters?
 The ever-youthful Mrs. Peirce did, while the Director and Head of Juniors chose to patrol sedately on foot like a couple of London bobbies keeping a watchful eye on the students from afar, but ready to assist when needed.

 The seemingly static rows of highly grandiose skyscrapers that line Hong Kong Island (across the bay from Kowloon) come to life each evening at eight o’clock, with each building playing its part in a laser show: a Son et Lumière.
 Our group watched in awe from the viewpoint of Kowloon, as the buildings across the bay were transformed in a sea of colour that tore up and down each of these impressive buildings, while green lasers, fired from their rooftops, travelled high into the sky in time to the beat of the music that played out over the bay.

 The ICC Building in Kowloon

-Another wonderful experience for the students was an invitation issued by the Headmaster to “drinks” in the bar at the summit of one of Asia’s tallest buildings, the ICC building, Kowloon.
+Another wonderful experience for the students was an invitation issued by the Director to “drinks” in the bar at the summit of one of Asia’s tallest buildings, the ICC building, Kowloon.
 The views were breath-taking – as was the bill for sixteen cokes and two beers!
 This bar was so elevated that St. Michael himself could have left his post at the gates of Heaven for a ‘quick one’, and for God not to have noticed that he’d done so!

 In reality, two lifts were required to reach the summit of just under five hundred metres!
 The views were astonishing, the group enjoying the thrill of looking down upon the rooftops of other skyscrapers, and out across the bay for another display of the laser show that happened to coincide with our visit.